jumpinjackie/mapguide-react-layout/KNOWN_ISSUES.md

  * InvokeScript commands
    * [#14](https://github.com/jumpinjackie/mapguide-react-layout/issues/14): InvokeScript commands are not supported.
 Once we implement a server-side wrapper, such commands will be supported.

- * Measure:
-   * [#40](https://github.com/jumpinjackie/mapguide-react-layout/issues/40): While the UI is present, the viewer will be in "measure mode"

 Viewer
 ======

  * Viewer will only accept Map Definitions in coordinate systems that have a corresponding EPSG code

- * Map will silently fail to load if projection is not known to proj4js
+ * For maps with a projection that is not known to proj4js, the viewer will automatically attempt to find a matching definition from https://epsg.io
-   * Solution: Register the projection before the viewer is mounted
+   * If you want to avoid this automatic external request, register the projection with proj4js before the viewer is mounted
       * Example: `MapGuide.Externals.proj4.defs("EPSG:28355","+proj=utm +zone=55 +south +ellps=GRS80 +towgs84=0,0,0,0,0,0,0 +units=m +no_defs");`
-      * You can find proj4js definitions at [epsg.io](http://epsg.io)
+      * You can find proj4js definitions at [epsg.io](https://epsg.io)
       * You will currently need to modify the respective template HTML file to include the projection

  * [#34](https://github.com/jumpinjackie/mapguide-react-layout/issues/34): Digitization tools have poor user experience on mobile/tablet devices